 Cysts also have the potential to be cancerous and are often linked to polycystic ovary syndrome (PCOS).
 PCOS can lead to infertility, miscarriage, type 2 diabetes, mental health issues, sleep apnea, and endometrial cancer.

 Uterine cancer is the most serious diagnosis you can get after being diagnosed with fibroids, polyps, or cysts.
-It is incredibly important to get regular pelvic exams and to talk to your doctor whenever you have unusual menstrual cycles to ensure the earliest detection and diagnosis possible.
+It is incredibly important to get regular reproductive health pelvic exams and to talk to your doctor whenever you have unusual menstrual cycles to ensure the earliest detection and diagnosis possible.

 Uterine cancer symptoms include: